CollotsSpot/Conditional-Media-Player/README.md

 ## Decluttering Card

-On your Dashboard go to Add Card > Manual > paste code and replace entity, name, colors and sensor to your liking
+On your Dashboard go to Add Card > Manual > paste code and replace entity, name, colors and sensor to your own liking

 ```
 type: custom:decluttering-card